DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 - Emittance (`R11G11B10_FLOAT`)
 - Depth (`R32_FLOAT`)

-At the second state, a compute shader is executed that for each pixel of the G-buffer reconstructs its world-space position, traces a light path through the scene and adds the contribution to the radiance accumulation buffer.
+At the second stage, a screen-size quad is rendered that for each pixel of the G-buffer reconstructs its world-space position, traces a light path through the scene and adds the contribution to the radiance accumulation buffer.
 Each frame, a set number of new paths are traced and their contributions are accumulated.
 If camera moves or light attributes change, the accumulation buffer is cleard and the process starts over.